 The perf tests on chromium's continuous build are very long-running, so we cannot run them on every revision.
 Further, separate repositories like v8 and skia sometimes roll multiple performance-sensitive changes into chromium at once.
 For these reasons, we need a tool that can bisect the root cause of performance regressions over a CL range, descending into third_party repositories as necessary.
-This is what the performance bisect bots do.
+The name of the service that does this is called Pinpoint.

 Starting a perf bisect

-You can kick off a perf bisect anywhere you see a performance graph on the perf dashboard (except for some tests which don't bisect, because they do not run on the chromium.perf waterfall).
+You can kick off perf bisect from performance graphs on the perf dashboard for any test that runs on the chromium.perf waterfall.